munish710/react-todo/README.md

 # React To-do Production Build
-This is the Production build of React To-Do project built using the basics of Reactjs.
+This is the Production build of React To-Do project built using the basics of Reactjs.<br>
 Check it out: https://munish710.github.io/react-todo/